Christmas expenses 2024: what can you claim?

 Gifts for your team

-If you have employees, you may want to give them a little something to say thank you for their hard work this year.
+You may also want to give your team a little something to say thank you for their hard work this year.

-If you choose to reward your staff with a cash bonus, HMRC will view this in the same way as your employees’ regular earnings and you will need to run the amount through your payroll as normal.
+If you choose to reward your staff with a cash bonus, HMRC will view this in the same way as your employees’ regular earnings and you will need to run the amount through your payroll as normal and deduct the usual tax and NI from its value.

 Allowable expenses aren’t just for Christmas - check out our guides to find out more about the small business expenses that are allowable for tax relief all year round.
-If you’re not already using FreeAgent, give yourself the gift of simpler small business expense management in 2024 by starting a 30-day free trial of our award-winning accounting software.
+If you’re not already using FreeAgent, give yourself the gift of accounting software you'll love in 2025 by starting a 30-day free trial.

 Originally published